 - Easy adjustments to web design concepts.

-WordPress CMS is an open-source website developing platform which is one of its advantageous features.
+WordPress CMS is an open-source website development platform which is one of its advantageous features.
 The source code is completely open and available for sharing and modification.

 This makes the WordPress community sufficient for working on the coding resolution.
 The platform is the most elaborate self-hosted blogging and website development program that provides you with plenty of open-source content to practice while working on your web design.